jellitBarack/nexus/README.md

 # Why a database?

+* sosreport caching
-First, it's a lot easier working data out of a database.
+* It's a lot easier working data out of a database.
-Second, it's going to be fun to pull out all kind of statistics out of our customer's sosreport without having to grep in 7TB of files.
+* It's going to be fun to pull out all kind of statistics out of our customer's sosreport without having to grep in 7TB of files.
-Third, we can easily implement nice features like history and preferences.
+* We can easily implement nice features like history and preferences.

 # Installation
 ## User accounts